sermons/little/slides/slides.md

 [Luke 19:11 (ESV)](# "ref")

+>>>
+Mt24:4-14 end of the age: wars, famine, false prophets, persecution caught unawares:
+24:37 as in the days of Noah
+24:50 as wicked steward
+25:8 as unprepared wedding guests

 ---
 Calling **ten** of his servants, <br>
 he gave them ten **minas** <br>

 [Luke 19:13 (ESV)](# "ref")

+>>>
+[find photo of mina coin]
+mina = 100 days' wages: ~$15-20k
+cf Mt25 talent = 60 minas
+so not a ton of money: purpose is to demonstrate **faithfulness** w/investment

 ---
 ‘Engage in **business** until I come.’